 I am a Personal Breast Cancer Navigator, Coach and Speaker.

-Navigation is the individualized assistance given to patients, caregivers and their families to help them to overcome the many barriers faced on the very daunting Cancer journey from diagnosis, through treatment into survivorship and end of life.
+Navigation is the individualized assistance given to patients to help overcome the challenges of the very daunting cancer journey, from diagnosis through treatment and into Survivorship.

 What I do

 I am a Personal Breast Cancer Navigator/Coach and Speaker.
 Navigation is the the individualized assistance given to patients to help overcome the challenges of the very daunting cancer journey, from diagnosis through treatment and into Survivorship.
 My passion is Survivorship and the benefits of a healthy lifestyle and exercise from a physical and mental perspective.